Running a business in Sweden

 Contact agencies in Sweden

-If you want to start a business in Sweden, you can obtain information about setting up and running a business, and recruiting staff, from various public agencies.
-You can obtain more specific information on how to plan and get your business up and running, how to choose a company type and company name, draw up a business plan and register your business.
+If you want to start a business enterprise in Sweden, you can get the information you need and guidance from various public agencies.
+You can get specific information on how to plan, start and run your enterprise, including your choice of type of business, name, drawing up a business plan, and registering the business.

 Swedish Tax Agency